A: Staff are becoming increasingly disengaged and burnt out from change.

 A: The Cirrus Team Readiness Assessment is a smart start to your technology adoption—especially if time, price or system competency is important.
 It uncovers issues like the frequency and type of communication that will smooth the transition, staff capacity, priorities, perceptions and more.

 The Assessment provides your organization with clear data on the areas that could slow down or upend a change project.
-Who thinks they shouldn’t be involved?
+What are the concerns that could slow the change?
 How do you earn buy-in and trust?
 Who is skeptical of the coming change because the last one went poorly?
-Who trusts who in the organization?
+Who trusts whom in the organization?
 What do these people want from you?
 The assessment is anonymized, but provides insights so you can avoid or mitigate disastrous risk.

 A: It depends on the size and structure of your organization, the number and size of departments, and the time-frame of your technology adoption.